 Continental Connection (Colgan) Flight 3407

 Kreindler & Kreindler litigated claims arising from the February 12, 2009 crash of Continental Connection Flight 3407 in Clarence Center, New York.
 The Continental Connection Flight 3407 disaster has exposed serious safety problems associated with regional airlines' operations and we are honored to represent the Flight 3407 families who have made improving aviation safety their primary goal.
-The Kreindler 3407 team includes Jim Kreindler, Justin Green, Dan Rose, Marc Moller, Noah Kushlefsky and Robert Spragg.
-The court has appointed Jim Kreindler chair of the committee of plaintiffs' lawyers prosecuting the case.
-The court appointed Justin Green and Dan Rose among the lead attorneys representing the plaintiffs.
+The Kreindler 3407 team included Jim Kreindler, Justin Green, Dan Rose, Marc Moller, Noah Kushlefsky and Robert Spragg.
+The court appointed Jim Kreindler chair of the committee of plaintiffs' lawyers prosecuting the case.
+The court also appointed Justin Green and Dan Rose among the lead attorneys representing the plaintiffs.

 Comair Flight 191, marketed as Delta Connection Flight 5191

 In the early morning of August 27, 2006, the Bombardier Canadair Regional Jet 100ER that was being used for the flight crashed while attempting to take off from Blue Grass Airport in Fayette County, Kentucky, four miles (6 kilometers) west of the central business district of the City of Lexington.
 Kreindler & Kreindler played a leading role in the litigation arising from the disaster and successfully obtained a very favorable result for the firm's client.